esquivias/YouPlay/README.md

 # YouPlay
-A simple YouTube playlist with player that works with any framework.
+A simple YouTube playlist with player that works with any responsive framework.

 ## Requirements